Let’s Float Down to Peru

 Come fly with me, well float down in the blue

-While no one man band was in evidence, and the only llama I saw was in the picture of Machu Picchu above, in Lima there was music and dancing.
+While no one-man band was in evidence, and the only llama I saw was in the picture of Machu Picchu above, there was music and dancing in Lima.
 And the food is as good as they say.

-Lima, Peru is a city of around 8 million, containing about a third of the population of Peru.
-Located on the Pacific coast, the shoreline is beautiful, with a variety of features, including wharf side restaurants along the piers.
+Lima, Peru, is a city of around 8 million, containing about a third of the population of Peru.
+Located on the Pacific coast, the shoreline is beautiful, with various features, including wharf-side restaurants along the piers.
 The weather was mild, though the locals would call it cold.
 It was in the 50s-60s, but it was moving into their Winter, after all, as Peru falls south of the Equator, between Ecuador and Chile.
 But Peru is famous for a few things, even over its neighbors.

 And another fabulous meal was at the Astrid & Gaston Restaurant of camarones, or shrimp.
-Started in 1994 by Peruvian chef, Gaston Acurio (often called the leader of Peruvian cuisine) and his wife Astrid, both Paris-trained at the Cordon Bleu, the food was wonderful and the service spot on.
+Started in 1994 by Peruvian chef Gaston Acurio (often called the leader of Peruvian cuisine) and his wife Astrid, both Paris-trained at the Cordon Bleu, the food was terrific and the service spot on.
 As you can see, the presentation was as good as the serving.

 The first is Afro-Peruvian dancing:

-Beyond Lima a variety of trekking tourism flourishes, particularly for those interested climbing in the Andes Mountains, to Macchu Picchu (Old Mountain) for example, as pictured at the top.
+Beyond Lima, a variety of trekking tourism flourishes, particularly for those interested in climbing in the Andes Mountains, to Macchu Picchu (Old Mountain), for example, as pictured at the top.
 This is a beautiful depiction of the Inca civilization.
-Known as “the Lost City of the Incas” although originally built in the mid 15th century, it was abandoned about a century later around the time of the Spanish conquest of the Incas — though this city was never found by the Spanish — and not “discovered” again until 1911.
+Known as “the Lost City of the Incas,” although originally built in the mid-15th century, it was abandoned about a century later, around the time of the Spanish conquest of the Incas — though the Spanish never found this city — and not “discovered” again until 1911.

 Larcomar Shopping Center in the Miraflores district is located right along the coast and overlooks the shoreline.
 An open gallery of several stores on many levels glistens in the night.
 It is a collection of over 80 high-end shops with everything from luxury chocolates and cigars to sushi and dim sum restaurants.
-It boasts an extensive game arcade, a cinema as well as live theater, and an authentic Peruvian dinner theater La Dama Juana.
+It boasts an extensive game arcade, a cinema, live theater, and an authentic Peruvian dinner theater La Dama Juana.
 It is here that I caught the dances mentioned above.

-Miraflores is one of the more affluent areas of the city, with luxury hotels like the Miraflores Park Hotel with its 11th floor restaurant and swimming pool.
+Miraflores is one of the city’s more affluent areas, with luxury hotels like the Miraflores Park Hotel with its 11th-floor restaurant and swimming pool.
 The heart of the business center is found in the San Isidro district.
-Considerable amounts of new construction is going on, with cranes seemingly everywhere.
+Considerable amounts of new construction are going on, with cranes seemingly everywhere.
 Navigation is a challenge, parking even more so.

-My last view of Peru, as I flew out on the red eye was as a jewel, strung out like a string of pearls.
+As I flew out on the red eye, my last view of Peru was like a jewel, strung out like a string of pearls.